Before we had giant supermarkets and hardware stores, people had to know how to make things themselves.

 In this same way, pine resin can also be used to heal our wounds.

-In addition to being antiseptic, pine sap is also anti-inflammatory and its stickiness helps it close wounds.
+In addition to being a natural antiseptic, pine sap is also anti-inflammatory and its stickiness helps it close wounds.
 It apparently also works well for healing eczema.

 To make pine pitch salve, you first need to collect some sap from pine trees.
 Using a double boiler, heat the sap into a liquid.
 Do NOT heat the pine sap directly over a flame because it is highly flammable!